Secured-Pi/raspberry-pi-client/README.md

 ```
 python main.py
 ```
+Keep this script running, as it is listening to teh Flask server for instructions.

 You should then set a couple environmental variables LOCK_USER and LOCK_PW to match your account credentials for the user_authentication script to use.
 I find it easiest to modify the ~/.profile file by adding to the bottom: